 I have to say we’ve lucked out when it comes to visiting the Disney Parks.
 We arrived in Disney World on the weekend before Thanksgiving, in time for the first Micky’s Very Merry Christmas Party of the season.
-And we visited Disneyland last year at the end of September, in time for the first Micky’s Halloween party that fall.
+And we visited Disneyland at the end of September, in time for the first Micky’s Not So Scary Halloween party that fall.

 Get ready for a late night

 The holiday parties are evening events and you’ll want to stay to the end, or nearly the end, to get your money’s worth and to see the parades and fireworks.

 Make sure your kids are old enough to have the stamina to stay up untll 10:00 or 11:00 or you will be marveling at how they can make it snow outside in Orlando while your child snores in his stroller (definitely bring a stroller for ages 6 or younger).